SriHarsha-Godavarthi/masters-projects/programming_for_Grad/GitFundamentals/README.md

 II)Another aspect is that the status message hints about what to do next.

-**git restore --staged folder/fileName**: To undo the changes shown in the status message that were not committed
+**git restore --staged folder/fileName**: To undo the changes shown in the status message/staged that were not committed.no changes to file content just will remove from stagging area

 **git add . / fileName**: this command is responsible for staging changes (i.e. If you want to add these changes to the repository)
 .staging  means that Git knows about the change, but it is not permanent in the repository. (: A place to prepare changes for a commit.)